 With growing concerns over the rising cost of health care in the United States, health care fraud is a popular discussion point among policy makers.
 Health care fraud occurs when a medical provider or a consumer intentionally submits or causes someone else to submit false or misleading information to be used in determining the amount of medical insurance benefits an individual may receive.
 As a federal crime, this type of federal fraud case is aggressively prosecuted, and penalties could be severe.
 That’s why you should always consult with an experienced Naples or Fort Lauderdale health care fraud attorney as soon as you believe you might be under investigation in or around Broward County, Florida.

-Dishonest health care providers and consumers may make false representations to private insurance companies or to government programs that provide health care coverage like Medicaid.
+Some health care providers and consumers may make false representations to private insurance companies or to government programs that provide health care coverage like Medicare.
 The following are a few examples of ways in which providers commit health care fraud:

 - billing insurance for services they did not perform;

 - falsifying patient diagnosis to justify unnecessary tests or procedures that are not medically necessary;

 - providers misrepresenting procedures performed to receive payment when the procedure should not be covered by insurance;

 - providers upcoding or billing for a more costly service than the one actually performed;